ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    than the version advertised by the user, or if another stop condition has occurred (such as reaching a maximum output size), stop.

-5. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from the Transparency Log for the current log entry where the target version is the greatest version of the label that exists in the current log entry, without omitting redundant lookups.
+5. Obtain a search binary ladder for the current log entry where the target version is the greatest version of the label that exists in the current log entry, without omitting redundant lookups.

 6. If the current log entry has a right child, recurse to the right child.